-Seawater is provided to each baitwell by 12 volt seawater pumps in the aft systems compartment.
-The pumps are designed to carry a constant flow of water to each baitwell.
-The pumps do not have a pressure sensor and are activated by baitwell switches in the helm switch panel.
-There is also a light in each baitwell that is activated by the Baitwell Lights switch.
+Seawater is provided to the baitwell by a 12 volt circulation pump.
+The pump is designed to carry a constant flow of water to the baitwell.
+The pump does not have a pressure sensor and is activated by the Baitwell switch in the helm switch panel.
+There is also a light in the baitwell that is activated by the Bait Light switch.